If you’re considering buying a home in Portland, Oregon some time soon, then 2023 may be your year. With low rates, 2023 could be a great time to buy.

-Why 2020 Could Be a Good Time to Buy in Portland
+Why 2023 Could Be a Good Time to Buy in Portland

 Housing inventory continues to be tight in Portland.
 Right now, there is roughly a 2.5-month supply of homes in the city, which is much less than the 5- or 6-month supply that typically characterizes a balanced market.
-That said, experts believe that inventory may loosen somewhat in Portland in 2020, which will give buyers more options.
+That said, experts believe that inventory may loosen somewhat in Portland in 2023, which will give buyers more options.

 Back in late 2015 and early 2016, Portland’s real estate market had about a 1-month supply of homes for sale.
 By June 2018, inventory had increased to about a 2.2-month supply.
 And by January 2020, that number increased slightly to a 2.5-month supply.
-This is a positive trend that could make things easier for home buyers planning to enter the market over the coming months.

 With Prices Rising, Buyers Shouldn’t Wait Too Long